-Management has determined that the balance of accrued sick leave was not material as of December 31, 2021 and 2020 and, accordingly, a liability has not been recorded.
+Management has determined that the balance of accrued sick leave was not material as of December 31, 2020 and 2019 and, accordingly, a liability has not been recorded.

-Note 14: TRANSPORTATION EQUIPMENT LEASES
+Note 13: TRANSPORTATION EQUIPMENT LEASES

-The Commission leased transportation equipment under agreements accounted for as operating leases.
-Rental and certain related maintenance expense charged to income was \$52,340 in 2021 and \$62,962 in 2020.
+The Commission leases transportation equipment under agreements accounted for as operating leases.
+Rental and certain related maintenance expense charged to income was \$62,962 in 2020 and \$64,380 in 2019.

-These leases expired in 2021 and were not renewed.
+These leases expired at December 31, 2020 and were not renewed.

-Note 15: ANTENNA SITE LEASES
+Note 14: ANTENNA SITE LEASES

 The Commission leases antenna sites atop its water tanks to several companies in the communications industry.
-As of December 31, 2021, the Commission had ten different lease agreements.
-Rental income from these leases was \$473,487 and \$458,113 in 2021 and 2020, respectively.
+As of December 31, 2020, the Commission had ten different lease agreements.
+Rental income from these leases was \$458,113 and \$441,462 in 2020 and 2019, respectively.

-^{} Future minimum rentals on the leases are as follows:
+Future minimum rentals on the leases are as follows: